Amy L. Johnson

 My dissertation, From Deviance to Diagnosis: Cultural Meanings of Mental Health, draws on computational text analysis and qualitative close reading to assess American cultural understandings of mental health and illness over time.
 Employing a custom dataset of newspaper articles from 1980 to 2020 discussing mental health and illness, I track change over time in how mental health is depicted in the media to uncover widespread cultural beliefs.
 I also use data from the social media platform Reddit to study how people talk about their own and others’ mental health.
 Together, these analyses unpack the connection between mental health understandings, behaviors, and cultural change.

-I have a BA from Wellesley College, where I majored in Sociology and Spanish and wrote my thesis on anxiety in the coming of age process.
-In addition to my work in the Sociology Department, I work as a graduate research assistant at the Stanford VMWare Women’s Leadership Innovation Lab, as a software consultant for Social Science Data and Software (SSDS), and as a Center for Teaching and Learning consultant with the Stanford VPTL.
+I have a BA from Wellesley College, where I majored in Sociology and Spanish.
+In addition to my work in the Sociology Department, I work as a Center for Teaching and Learning graduate student consultant, as a graduate research assistant at the Stanford VMWare Women’s Leadership Innovation Lab, and as a software consultant for Stanford Library’s Software and Services for Data Science (SSDS).

 Johnson, Amy L. 2021.
 “Changes in Mental Health and Treatment, 1997-2017.”
 Journal of Health and Social Behavior. https://doi.org/10.1177/0022146520984136

 Johnson, Amy L. and Rebecca Gleit.
 2022.
 “Teaching for the Future: Intentionally Building Competency with Statistical Software.”
 Teaching Sociology. https://doi.org/10.1177/0092055X211033632